Make Fun Of Life!

 Blow the rest away.

-by Author Unknown: adaption of an excerpt from Dinah Maria Craik: “A Life for a Life” (1859) novel
+By Author Unknown: adaption of an excerpt from Dinah Maria Craik: “A Life for a Life” (1859) novel

 Dinah Maria Craik was born as Dinah Maria Mulock on 20 April 1826 in Stoke-On-Trent, Staffordshire, England.
 She was married in 1865 to George Lillie Craik, a partner in the Macmillan Publishing House.
 She became a well-known and successful novelist, essayist, and poet.
 Her works include “The Ogilvies” (1849), “A Life for a Life” (1859), and “John Halifax, Gentleman” (1859).
 Dinah Maria Craik passed on at 61 years of age on 12 October 1887 in Shortlands, Bromley, Greater London, England.